Trigger Points common in Colac

 Should I see a Massage Therapist for Trigger Points?

 Muscle pain matters: it’s an important problem to fix!
-Aches and pains are an extremely common medical complaint, and trigger points seem to be a factor in many of them.
+Aches and pains are an extremely common medical issue, and trigger points seem to be a factor in many of them.
 They are a key factor in headaches possibly including migraine and cluster headaches as well, neck pain and low back pain, and much more.
 What makes trigger points clinically important — and fascinating — is their triple threat.
 They can:

 - cause pain problems,